meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 You will create a project on a technology topic that interests you and holds several ethical implications as it affects society today, and frame your initial exploration based on readings and discussions from the first five class meetings.
 Example topics picked by former students included hydrogen-powered cars, cyberbulling, surveillance, Ebola drugs, etc. You are welcome to draw upon your own personal experiences or information available on the Internet for background information, but please note you’ll need to reference at least one course reading too.
 While it is not required, I hope you’ll consider this an opportunity to get out of your “comfort zone” and challenge yourself!

 1. You can elect to author an essay with the following requirements:
-  1. Length between 4-5 pages long and written **in APA format, double-spaced, 12-point font, with standard 1-inch margins*.
+  1. Length between 4-5 pages long and written **in APA format, double-spaced, 12-point font, with standard 1-inch margins**.
+For your convenience, I recommend using the [Word template](http://www.siue.edu/~prose/classes/APAFormatTemplate.doc) or the [Google Doc template](https://drive.google.com/previewtemplate?id=1cWBJYL0BbVocbSmFDMz2_440Wp3fIYLZs50QHbu2UiY&mode=public) as your starting point.
-  2. Submissions are requested as Word document (.doc or .docx) or PDF file types – and please ensure the file is saved as [yourlastname][firstinitial]_Project1_[course number]_[section number].
+  2. Submissions are requested as Word document (.doc or .docx) or PDF file types – and please ensure the file is saved as [yourlastname][firstinitial]/_Project1/_[course number]_[section number].
 For example, if I were submitting a paper, it might be ChenB_Project1_CI4311_001.
   3. Inclusion of a reference/works cited page—but these do not count in your 4-5 pages.
 In-text citations and a formal reference list in APA format are an important part of your paper and an ethical requirement.
   4. Graphics are encouraged to better convey your understanding.
 2. Develop a multimedia project that better demonstrates your thinking about the topic at hand and/or adds to the viewer’s experience of your topic.
 However, this is a writing course, so keep that in mind as you consider the requirements: